 Step 2: Once in your account, click on Your Pets (located on the left hand side of the page).

 Step 3: Scroll to the pet you adopted, and click the Register Microchip button.
-Your new pets microchip will be registered and paid for by Paws Rescue League Inc. to ensure each dogs chip is registered.
+Your new pet's microchip will be registered and paid for by Paws Rescue League Inc.

 Step 4: Once you have made an account you can input all your information, including the microchip number, breed of pet (if known), an alternate contact, and other details about your pet.
 This information will help if your pet is ever lost.